MANEESHA2-4/SOS-APP/README.md

       * Admin form-user name and password  match to the database the admin dashboard will appear in the website.

-      * Admin Dashboard-This Dashboard is used only by admin,In this Dashboard contains the information that submitted by user(for example:In user dashboard,user raise
+      * Admin Dashboard-This Dashboard is used only by admin,In this Dashboard contains the information that submitted by user(for example:In user dashboard,

-      the Query in Query form and they submit it.That submitted information can view by admin in admin dashboard).The admin respond to their query by sending reply to
+       user raise the Query in Query form and they submit it.That submitted information can view by admin in admin dashboard).The admin respond to their query

-      user.
+       by sending reply to user.

       * About us-About the emergency-SOS app.